UW-CIA/Models_at_edge/README.md

 Two different implementations are successfully converted to tflite models that are easily ran at edge thanks to the tflite framework.

 REF: https://www.tensorflow.org/lite

+## Instructions
+* Train models using the jupyter notebooks
+* Generate ".tflite" files using the jupyter notebooks
+* For Android: Make sure you have Android Studio (>=3.2).
+You need an Android device and Android development environment with minimum API 21.
+Template app can be found here https://github.com/tensorflow/examples/tree/master/lite/examples/sound_classification/android/
+* For IOS: You must have Xcode installed and a valid Apple Developer ID.
+You don't need to build the entire TensorFlow library to run the demo, it uses CocoaPods to download the TensorFlow Lite library.
+You'll also need the Xcode command-line tools: xcode-select --install If this is a new install, you will need to run the Xcode application once to agree to the license before continuing.
+Template app can be found here https://github.com/tensorflow/examples/tree/master/lite/examples/sound_classification/ios